pingcap/docs/tikv-configuration-file.md

 ### `in-memory-peer-size-limit` <span class="version-mark">New in v8.4.0</span>

 + Control the memory size limit of pessimistic locks for one region.
-The pessimistic locks would be written persistently if the memory size exceeds the limit.
+The pessimistic locks would be written persistently if the memory usage exceeds the limit.
 + Default value: `512KiB`
 + Unit: KiB|MiB|GiB

 ### `in-memory` <span class="version-mark">New in v8.4.0</span>

 + Control the memory size limit of pessimistic locks for one TiKV instance.
-The pessimistic locks would be written persistently if the memory size exceeds the limit.
+The pessimistic locks would be written persistently if the memory usage exceeds the limit.
 + Default value: `100MiB`
 + Unit: KiB|MiB|GiB